ceylon/ceylon-examples-rx/README.md

 ## Requirements

 This project requires JDK 8 and [Ceylon] 1.3.1 or Ceylon IDE 1.3.1 for IntelliJ or Eclipse.
+On the command line you can use the provided `ceylonb` command if you don't have Ceylon already installed.

 _Note_: 1.3.1 or above is a hard requirement, since earlier versions of Ceylon did not support Java lambda expressions.

 [Ceylon]: https://ceylon-lang.org/download

-## Compiling the examples

-To compile the examples, either import this project into Ceylon IDE, or, in this directory, type:

-    ceylon compile

 ## Running the examples

-To run the Hello World example, in this directory, type:
+To run the examples, either import this project into Ceylon IDE, or, in this directory, type:

-    ceylon run rxceylon
+    ./ceylonb run

-To run one of the other examples, specify the name of the function using `--run`:
+To run one of the other examples besides the default Hello World, specify the name of the function using `--run`:

+    ./ceylonb run --run=rxceylon::runBlockingObservable
+    ./ceylonb run --run=rxceylon::runNonblockingObservable
-    ceylon run --run=rxceylon::runWikipediaArticles rxceylon
+    ./ceylonb run --run=rxceylon::runWikipediaArticles